 Cocaine

 Cocaine has a strong stimulating and euphoric effect.
 The duration of effect is 30-60 minutes when consumed nasally.
 If consumed frequently, it can quickly lead to a strong psychological dependency.
-The active ingredient content of cocaine can vary greatly, and it also often contains extenders such as levamisole, phenacetin or local anaesthetics (e.g. lidocaine).
+The active ingredient content of cocaine can vary greatly, and it also often contains cutting agents such as levamisole, phenacetin or local anaesthetics (e.g. lidocaine).

-INFORMATION ON RISK REDUCTION
+To the substance flyerINFORMATION ON RISK REDUCTION

 The effects of cocaine depend on many different circumstances, including the dose and the form of consumption.
 If cocaine is snorted, the effects start after just a few minutes and last between 30 and 60 minutes.
 When injected or smoked, the effects last for a shorter time.